Queen Elizabeth knew Prince Harry was quitting Britain 'when he took the dogs' ｜ BANG Showbiz English

 However, Harry - who has Archie, two, and Lilibet, nine months, with the duchess - has retained a close relationship with his grandmother.

-A senior aide told Robert Hardman's 'Queen Of Our Times: The Life Of Elizabeth II': "Harry adores her.
+In Robert Hardman's 'Queen Of Our Times: The Life Of Elizabeth II' - which has been previewed in the Daily Mail newspaper - a senior aide said: "Harry adores her.
 She is the one who has kept the relationship going.

 "He talks to her a lot, not unlike the way Prince Charles used to turn to the Queen Mother."